Francesco Nex

 Personal profile

-Dr. Francesco Nex is currently Associate Professor in the Earth Observation Science (EOS) Department at the University of Twente.
+Dr. Francesco Nex is currently Adjunct Professor (UHD1) in the Earth Observation Science (EOS) Department at the University of Twente, holding the chair of real-time analytics for ubiquitous geo-sensors.

 Francesco Nex received his master degree in Environmental Engineering (2006) and his PhD degree (2010) from the TU Turin (Italy).
 From 2011 to 2015 he was with the 3DOM unit of FBK (Italy) working as Marie-Curie Post-Doc in the CIEM Project from 2011 to 2014 and then as Researcher.
 In 2015, Francesco moved to the University of Twente, before as Assistant Professor and later as Associate Professor at the faculty of Geo-Information Science and Earth Observation (ITC), department of Earth Observation Science (EOS).

-He is the Chairman of the ICWG I/II (Unmanned Aerial Vehicles: sensors and applications) of the ISPRS (International Society of Photogrammetry and Remote Sensing) and he was PI of three different ISPRS scientific initiatives.
-He chaired the UAV-g 2019 conference and he has been serving with different roles several Editorial boards of indexed journals.
+He is the Chairman of the ICWG II/Ia (Autonomous sensing systems and their applications) of the ISPRS (International Society of Photogrammetry and Remote Sensing) and he was PI of several different ISPRS scientific and education initiatives.
+He chaired more than 15 conferences and workshops and he has been serving with different roles many Editorial boards of indexed journals.

 Expertise

-UAV, real-time mapping, photogrammetry, deep learning, remote sensing
+UAV, real-time mapping, photogrammetry, deep learning, remote sensing, AI

 Prizes and awards